vertika13122007-tech/ShadowMeal-Underground-Redistribution-Network/README.md

 ## 🏁 Conclusion

 ShadowMeal showcases how powerful frontend development can be in creating engaging, story-driven digital experiences without backend dependencies.

+---

+##License :
+This project is licensed under the MIT License,  feel free to use, modify, and share it.

+---

+Author: Vertika Singh
+<br>First-year B.Tech (CSE) student exploring web development and open-source collaboration.